Nike-Inc/Willow/README.md

 The `LoggerConfiguration` class is a container class to store all the configuration information to be applied to a particular `Logger`.
 Here are all the configurable parameters and their respective descriptions.

-* `formatters: [LogLevel: [Formatter]] = [:]` - The dictionary of formatters to apply to each associated log level.
+* `modifiers: [LogLevel: [Modifier]] = [:]` - The dictionary of modifiers to apply to each associated log level.
-* `writers: [LogLevel: [Writer]] = [.All: [ConsoleWriter()]` - The dictionary of writers to write to for the associated log level.
+* `writers: [LogLevel: [Writer]] = [.all: [ConsoleWriter()]` - The dictionary of writers to write to for the associated log level.
 Writers can be used to log output to a specific destination such as the console or to a file.
-* `executionMethod: ExecutionMethod = .Synchronous(lock: NSRecursiveLock())` - The execution method used when writing messages.
+* `executionMethod: ExecutionMethod = .Synchronous(lock: RecursiveLock())` - The execution method used when writing messages.

 `LoggerConfiguration` and `Logger` objects can only be customized during initialization.
 If you need to change a `Logger` at runtime, it is advised to create an additional logger with a custom configuration to fit your needs.
 It is perfectly acceptable to have many different `Logger` instances running simutaneously.

-There are two class methods that return custom `LoggerConfiguration` instances using combinations of the custom `Formatter` objects.
+There are two class methods that return custom `LoggerConfiguration` instances using combinations of the custom `Modifier` objects.
 These convenience methods make it VERY easy add timestamps as well as colored log message formatting to your `Logger` instance.

-* `timestampConfiguration()` - A logger configuration instance with a timestamp formatter applied to each log level.
+* `timestampConfiguration()` - A logger configuration instance with a timestamp modifier applied to each log level.
-* `coloredTimestampConfiguration()` - A logger configuration instance with a timestamp and color formatter applied to each log level.
+* `coloredTimestampConfiguration()` - A logger configuration instance with a timestamp and color modifier applied to each log level.

 #### Thread Safety

-The `println` function does not guarantee that the `String` parameter will be fully logged to the console.
-If two `println` calls are happening simultaneously from two different queues (threads), the messages can get mangled, or intertwined. `Willow` guarantees that messages are completely finished writing before starting on the next one.
+The `print` function does not guarantee that the `String` parameter will be fully logged to the console.
+If two `print` calls are happening simultaneously from two different queues (threads), the messages can get mangled, or intertwined. `Willow` guarantees that messages are completely finished writing before starting on the next one.

 > It is important to note that by creating multiple `Logger` instances, you can potentially lose the guarantee of thread-safe logging.
-If you want to use multiple `Logger` instances, you should create a `NSRecursiveLock` or `dispatch_queue_t` that is shared between both configurations.
+If you want to use multiple `Logger` instances, you should create a `RecursiveLock` or `DispatchQueue` that is shared between both configurations.
 For more info...see the [Advanced Usage](#advanced-usage) section.

 ### Logging Messages with Closures